stephaneisenbach/regenerative-money-supply/money-supply-in-terms-of-stability-draft.md

 Without this connection, economic calculations remain meaningless — like reasoning within a sealed container, detached from the environment.

-Therefore, any attempt to determine "true prices" in an ecological context is bound to fail as long as the currency itself lacks a hard connection to the environment.
+Therefore, any attempt to determine "true prices" is merely an attempt to solve a systemic problem that wouldn't exist if currencies were hard-connected to the environment.

-Relative valuations that reflect ecological reality can only emerge through asset-backed ecological currencies.

 ### Target